-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5, and H5a.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and only loans made to students who borrowed while enrolled at your institution.

-Include: \ 2014 undergraduate class who

-graduated between July 1, 2013 and June 30,

-2014 who started at your institution as first- time

-students and received a bachelor's degree

-between July 1, 2013 and June 30, 2014.
+Include: 2018 undergraduate class: all students who started at your institution as firsttime students and received a bachelor's degree between July 1, 2017 and June 30, 2018.

-\ only loans made to students who borrowed

-while enrolled at your institution.

-\ co-signed loans.
+co-signed loans.

-Exclude: \ those who transferred in.

-\ money borrowed at other institutions.
+Exclude: students who transferred in. money borrowed at other institutions.